Paul spent the 1950s living in a suburb of Milwaukee and also on a small dairy farm in southeastern Wisconsin.

 Riding to School

 When my sister and I attended Saint James School in Mukwonago, we had school bus transportation to and from school.
 This wasn't the case after we moved to a farm one-half mile north of the village of Honey Creek.
-We were at a location eight miles north of Burlington and six miles west of the village of Waterford.
+We were at a location eight miles north of Burlington and five miles west of the village of Waterford.

 Mom and dad wanted to keep sending us to Catholic School.
 There was one in Burlington, Saint Mary's, and one in Waterford, Saint Thomas Aquinas.
 Since the neighboring farmers were sending their two boys to Saint Thomas, my folks elected to have my younger sister and I go to school in Waterford and not in Burlington.
 The Lewis kids, David and Terry, and my sister, Beatrice, and I would ride together in a carpooling arrangement.
 One week Mrs. Lewis would drive and the following week dad would.